Section 5. Offshore/Oceanic Transition Procedures

 - The following aircraft commences climb within 10 minutes after passing:

-- An exact reporting point (DME fix or intersection formed from NAVAIDs) which the preceding aircraft has reported; or
+- An exact reporting point ( fix or intersection formed from NAVAIDs) which the preceding aircraft has reported; or

 - A radar observed position over which the preceding aircraft has been observed; and